CodeSequence/sanmyaku/README.md

 Update or add `$Configuration['Garden']['MobileTheme'] = 'sanmyaku';`.

 #### Easily Customizable
 The theme is easy to customize.
 Simply update the variables located in the  `app/scss/theme_options/dark/_settings.scss` file to easily change fonts, colors & images.
-Another option is to copy the dark theme directory and create a new theme folder.
+Another option is to copy the dark theme directory and create a new theme folder and sass file with the name of your theme that imports the new theme folder.
 You will then need to add the theme options name to `about.php` file after `'Dark'   => '%s_dark'`.

 If you have built an awesome color scheme and want to share it with the community, submit a pull request!